-Office of Recruitment and Admissions Trevor-Arnett Hall, Room 101 Telephone: (404) 880-8021
+Office of Student Recruitment and Admissions Trevor-Arnett Hall, Room 101 Telephone: (404) 880-8021

-The mission of the Office of Student Recruitment and Admissions is to recruit a diverse student population from a regional, national and international base and to provide them with appropriate information for successful enrollment.
+The mission of the Office of Undergraduate Recruitment and Admissions is to recruit a diverse student population from a regional, national and international base and to provide them with appropriate information for successful enrollment.

-The vision of the Office of Student Recruitment and Admissions is to provide courteous, exemplary, and student-centered services to prospective students and their families.
+The vision of the Office of Undergraduate Recruitment and Admissions is to provide courteous, exemplary, and student-centered services to prospective students and their families.
 Information will be provided in a timely and accurate manner resulting in early decision making and increased enrollment of a more diverse, academically prepared, and financially qualified student body.

-Criteria for admission into Clark Atlanta University are based solely on applicants' academic qualifications.
-Therefore, decisions are made without regard to race, creed, or other considerations irrelevant to scholastic aptitude.
-The Admissions Committee of Clark Atlanta University includes representatives from the faculty, administration, staff, and student body.
-This committee considers high school academic and extracurricular records of achievement, college entrance examination scores - Scholastic Aptitude Test (SAT), or American College Test (ACT), letters of recommendation, and applicants' personal statements.
+Criteria for admission to Clark Atlanta University are based solely on applicants' academic qualifications.
+Therefore, decisions are made without regard to race, creed, or other considerations irrespective of scholastic aptitude.
+The Admissions Committee of Clark Atlanta University includes representatives from the administration and staff.
+This committee considers high school academic and extracurricular records of achievement, college entrance examination scores - Scholastic Aptitude Test (SAT), or American College Test (ACT), letters of recommendation, and applicants' personal statements or writing samples.